 The other go-to free email provider is Yahoo Mail.
 Sure, its user numbers pale into insignificance compared with Gmail (it had around 255 million at the start of 2018), but it’s still one of the most recognizable global email brands.

-But what other alternatives are out there?
+But what other free email providers are out there?
 If you don’t want a Gmail or Yahoo account, here is a list of the best email services you can choose from.

 Outlook terminology is confusing.
 Microsoft has done a poor job of differentiating between its free email accounts, its free modern Windows app, and its Office 365 app.
 Luckily, if you just want a free email account, you don’t need to get bogged down in the details; just head to outlook.com and sign up for an @outlook.com email address.